nordicenergy/explorer-dashboard/README.md

-# Nordic Energy Explorer Dashboard
+# Nordic Energy - Blockchain Explorer Dashboard

-The dashboard for Nordic Energy blockchain displaying interesting metrics.
+The dashboard for Nordic Energy blockchain in the energy sector.

 ## Build Setup